saumya/RNwebJSnLocalVideo/README.md

-ReactNative Video, JS call to/from WebView-Website
+ReactNative Experiment
 =================================================================

+ - React Native Video
+ - JS call to/from WebView-Website

-The purpose of this projet is to test
+Purpose of this project

  - JS calls from Webview to Webite and back (Done on Android)
  - Video running inside ReactNative (Done on Android)